6 Best UK Banks for sending money abroad 2023

 The best bank for your international transfer may not be a bank at all.
 Specialist services can often provide lower fees and a better exchange rate compared to your bank.
 We’ll look at a few specialist alternatives in just a moment, but first let's see how our 6 big banks measure up against OFX and Wise on fees and exchange rates.

-Provider | International transfer fee | Exchange rate |
+Provider or bank | Exchange rate | Transfer fee |

 ---|---|---|

-Wise | Low fee which varies by destination | Mid-market exchange rate |
+Wise | Mid-market exchange rate | From 0.33% |

-OFX | No fee | Exchange rate includes a small markup |
+OFX | Exchange rate includes a small markup | No fee |

 Alternatives to International Transfers with Banks